cicci8ino/cicci8ino.github.io/content/posts/xgs-api.md

 	"xsrfToken":	""
 }
 ```
 Let's first focus on the request URL. `cmd` looks like a command, `dummy` looks like a timestamp.
 What about `bj4`?
-In `js/fileload.js`, the code would look something like this
+In `js/fileload.js`, the code would look something like this:

 ```js
 url = url + '&bj4=' + md5(url.split('?')[1]);